MolSSI/QCElemental/docs/source/physconst.rst

 --------

-Physical constants are continuously refined over time as experimental precision increases or redefinition occurs, to prepare for future changes physical constants are contained in contexts.
-The ``qcel.constants`` context will be updated over time to the latest NIST data, to "pin" a context version an specific context can be created like so:
+Physical constants are continuously refined over time as experimental precision increases or redefinition occurs.
+To prepare for future changes, physical constants are contained in contexts.
+The ``qcel.constants`` context will be updated over time to the latest NIST data.
+To "pin" a context version, a specific context can be created like so: